ALX-Students-Contribution/.github/CONTRIBUTING.md

 8. Create a pull request (PR) to merge your changes into the original repository.

 Remember to keep your fork in sync with the original repository by doing a git fetch and git push regularly.
+Before submitting a pull request, make sure to test your changes locally.
+Provide a screen recording of the implemented changes when making the PR.

 ### 🌟 Naming Conventions
 - Name your issues with a clear and descriptive title that reflects the problem or feature you're addressing.